Alverd02/Collective-Phenomena-and-Phase-Transition/README.md

 Where J is the interaction with first neighbors, h is an external magnetic field, $$S_i$$ and $$S_j$$ are the spins of the particle i and j and N is the number of particlesS.
 In this case I will work with  h = 0 and J > 0 (ferromagnetic interaction).

-Given a temperature T the system will evolve with the distribution $ e^{\frac{H}{KbT}} $ in order to minimize the energy.
+Given a temperature T the system will evolve with the distribution $e^{\frac{H}{KbT}}$ in order to minimize the energy.
 We will change a single spin direction of the system and compute the energy before and after the change.
 If